2020–21 Rochdale A.F.C. season

 The 2020–21 season was Rochdale A.F.C.'s 114th in existence and their seventh consecutive season in EFL League One, Along with League One, the club contested in the FA Cup, EFL Cup and EFL Trophy.

 The season covered from 1 July 2020 to 30 June 2021.
+All matches were played without spectators because of the COVID-19 pandemic.

+Relegation was confirmed on 1 May 2021, when Rochdale lost 2–1 at home to Doncaster Rovers.
+Manager Brian Barry-Murphy said after the match that he felt responsible for the result.
+On 30 June 2021, Rochdale released Barry-Murphy from his contract at his own request.
+Lee Riley and Jim McNulty took temporary charge of the first team.

 First-team squad

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.